 - Treat each drawer as an individual work of art.
 Take your time.
 We tackled one drawer a day and experimented with all the bits and pieces until we were happy before sticking or screwing everything down.

 - A few labels or stamps add to the vintage feel.
 The Graphics Fairy has a whole bunch that you can download for free.
 She’s the best.

 Every time I look at the chest of drawers, erhmm, I mean stack of suitcases, I feel like a modern-day Jonathan Livingstone Seagull, dreaming of a world of travel.
 I’m ready to pack up and go at a moment’s notice 😉 And she looks so lovely with our room divider nightstands.

 But I would love to know what you think of the idea of turning a boring dresser into a stack of suitcases.
 Is it something you would do?

 If you like the idea of repurposing a chest of drawers into a stack of suitcases, please don’t forget to share and pin it for later.

-What about you?
-Do you love vintage suitcases as much as I do?
 By the way, if you’re struggling to find some of the things we used, I’ve got you covered.
-Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you;-)
+Disclosure: If you click the links below, we may receive a commission from Amazon.
+But don’t worry, it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you;-)